ohmrun/stx_log/README.md

 You can use this to make your logs unobtrusive to other projects and development whilst still having full data available at `stx.log.Signal`

-There is `stx.log.Logic` available to do complex white and blacklisting The value of Logic is a `stx.log.Filter` which keeps a record of it's decision. override `applyI` for your own use.
+There is `stx.log.Logic` available to do complex including and excluding The value of Logic is a `stx.log.Filter` which keeps a record of it's decision. override `applyI` for your own use.

 `stx.log.Logic` supports the `&&` and `||` operators.